 - Interprets the abilities and disabilities of students and works cooperatively with classroom teachers who have physically restricted/mentally challenged students in regular classes.

-- Evaluates student performance and social growth and prepares regular progress reports.
+- Evaluates student performance and prepares regular progress reports.

-- Assists with screening, evaluating and recommending placements of students in the school’s adaptive physical education program.
+- Assists with screening, evaluating and recommending services of students in the school’s adaptive physical education program.